No Reference Metrics (NORM)

 - This Google Sheet coordinates our work to identify metric components.

-This group is also interest in developing an improved version of SI/TI that assesses the coding complexity of videos.
+Work continues on developing an improved metric that assesses the coding complexity of videos.
 Design specifications include:

 - Very light weight algorithm (low coding complexity)